-- Plan layouts for electrical wiring for new buildings (this includes positioning electrical outlets, lighting fixtures, heating outlets and ventilation systems)
+- Plan layouts for electrical wiring for new buildings (including positioning electrical outlets, lighting fixtures, heating outlets, and ventilation systems)

 - Install and maintain motors, switchboards as well as automated and electrical controls according to state and municipal codes

-- Identify the proper electrical equipment to use when working on new or existing buildings
+- Identify the proper electrical equipment for new and existing buildings.

 - Connect electrical equipment and appliances